GadgetAngel/Voron2.4_My_Build_Log/Electronics_Case_Wiring_Diagram/README.md

 After a discussion in the Voron discord channel with other more experience Voron users the following question arose: "Does your printer even have the capacity to resume print?
 If the Gantry sags at all it won't, since you wouldn't be able to perform QGL with a buildplate already occupied.".
 Due to this fact using the BTT UPS modules is now out since I will not be able to get the flying gantery back to where it needs to be to resume a print.
 I will be removing the "resume after power failure" as a requirement for my Voron 2.4 printer.

+Also another Voron user found a error in my first AC wiring diagram.
+I forgot to tie all my V- (DC negative voltage) terminal from each PSU together so that a common DC ground could be established.
+My new revised AC wiring diagram now has the V- terminals all tied together.

 ## A Picture of the "Voron 2.4 AC Electrical Wiring Diagram" for QUEEN:

 You can download the JPG file for the "Voron 2.4 AC Electrical Wiring Diagram" by clicking on the filename ["Voron_2.4_Electronics_Case_Wiring_Diagram_AC_wiring.jpg"](../images/Voron_2.4_Electronics_Case_Wiring_Diagram_AC_wiring.jpg) and then hit the download button.